KnudsenMorten/AzLogDcrIngestPS/README.md

 <details>
   <summary><h2>Post-AzLogAnalyticsLogIngestCustomLogDcrDce</h2></summary>
 .SYNOPSIS
-Send data to LogAnalytics using Log Ingestion API and Data Collection Rule
+Send data to LogAnalytics using Azure Data Collection Endpoint, Azure Log Ingestion pipeline, Log Ingestion API and Data Collection Rule

-Developed by Morten Knudsen, Microsoft MVP

 .DESCRIPTION
-Data is either sent as one record (if only one exist), batches (calculated value of number of records to send per batch)
-- or BatchAmount (used only if the size of the records changes so you run into problems with limitations.
-In case of diffent sizes, use 1 for BatchAmount Sending data in UTF8 format
+Data is either sent as one record (if only one exist), batches (calculated value of number of records to send per batch) - or BatchAmount (used only if the size of the records changes so you run into problems with limitations.
+In case of diffent sizes, use 1 for BatchAmount.
+Sending data in UTF8 format

 .PARAMETER DceUri
 Here you can put in the DCE uri - typically found using Get-DceDcrDetails